mmlacak/crochess/docs/source/libcc/ccpath.rst

     .. c:member:: CcPieceTagType encountered_piece

-        Piece encountered at the very last field in the :c:member:`steps` list.
+        Piece encountered at the very last field in the :c:member:`steps` list, and its tag.

-    .. c:member:: CcTagType encountered_tag

-        Tag encountered at the very last field in the :c:member:`steps` list.

     .. c:member:: CcActivationDesc act_desc